CCExtractor/website/content/public/gsoc/2022/beacon.md

 ### Your Job

+This project was started in 2021 and a lot of work was also done in 2022.

+During those 2 years we had a separate project for the backend and the frontend.

+Because the backend is completed, this year the focus is on the frontend (i.e. flutter only).
+However, if the app requires backend changes, the contributor is expected to deal with them.
+So let's say this project is 85% Flutter, 15% the backend.

+Read about the backend [here](https://ccextractor.org/public/gsoc/2022/beacon)

+### Repos
-This project was started last year and we have separate [backend](https://github.com/CCExtractor/beacon-backend) (tech stack: NodeJS, MongoDB, GraphQL and AWS) and [frontend](https://github.com/CCExtractor/beacon) (tech stack: flutter) repos.
+[backend](https://github.com/CCExtractor/beacon-backend) (tech stack: NodeJS, MongoDB, GraphQL and AWS) [frontend](https://github.com/CCExtractor/beacon) (tech stack: flutter) repos.

 Your job is to write your proposal on any of the following based on your interest: